 About the Celebration

-Martin Luther King, Jr. was one of America's greatest champions of social justice and equality.
-Each January we honor his life's work so that we can continue his legacy of loving and serving humanity.
+The Martin Luther King, Jr. holiday celebrates the history, spirit and life of one of America's greatest champions of social justice and equality.
+Each year we honor the work of Martin Luther King, Jr. and his legacy of loving and serving humanity.

 In 1963 King joined more than 300,000 people in the March on Washington, the political rally where he delivered his historic "I Have a Dream" speech.